 - If you do not want option B, use a credit card that accrues mileage for an airline.
 Try applying for a new card so you get the bonus of a new card, sign-up bonus points.
 Depending on where you are flying from, you may have one or more free flights.

 Depending on where you are, you will need to take a plane, train or automobile.
 Sometimes, you can save so much more money by driving depending on how many people are in your group.
 Only you can help yourself save on transportation costs, because you will know what is best depending on where you live.
 Here are a few important thoughts that could help you decide:

 - If you are not an Annual Passholder and/or stay off Disney property, there are high parking fees to park at the theme parks.

 - If you stay on Disney property or off Disney property and rent a car, there are overnight resort parking fees along with many other local resorts and theme parks outside of Disney.
 For more about Walt Disney World parking fees and potential exemption, click here.

-- If you stay on Disney property and fly into Orlando, you can take the free Disney Magical Express (DME) from the airport directly to your Disney resort.
+- If you stay on Disney property and fly into Orlando, you can take the free Disney Magical Express (DME) (DME available through to January 1, 2022) from the airport directly to your Disney resort.